 - Cons: Rising rents, lower local salaries

-2. Prague, Czech Republic — Best Architecture + Value
+2. Prague, Czech Republic — architecture and value

-One of Europe's most beautiful cities at a fraction of Western European prices:[?]
+One of the most beautiful cities in Europe at a fraction of Western European prices:[?]

 - 1-bedroom rent: €800 - €1,200/month